Query overview in Power BI Desktop

 The Query Settings pane appears, listing the query's properties and applied steps.

-We'll look at each of these four areas: the ribbon, the Queries pane, the Data view, and the Query Settings pane.
+Each of these four areas will be explained later: the ribbon, the Queries pane, the Data view, and the Query Settings pane.

 The query ribbon